Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Introduction

 This paper is structured as follows.
 Section \ref{sec:Probleme} shows how important the ability to establish causal relationships is when modelling ethical reasoning.
 Despite encouraging initial results in the field of computational ethics, much remains to be done.
-We argue that this distance is partly due to limitations that can be explained by the lack of work incorporating mechanisms for establishing complex causal relationships.
-Section \ref{sec:Modele} introduces the action language semantics---in which we encode causal knowledge---allowing concurrency of events.
+We argue that this gap is partly due to limitations that can be explained by the lack of work incorporating mechanisms for establishing complex causal relationships.
+Section \ref{sec:Modele} introduces the action language semantics---in which we encode causal knowledge---allowing the concurrency of events.
 Section \ref{sec:Causal} discusses what is the appropriate approach to causation for our causal inquiry.
 In this section we explore two main highly influential theories of causation: \textit{regularity} and \textit{counterfactual}.
-Section \ref{sec:Actual_cause} offers a description of our actual causality definition proposal for our ethical supervisor.
-This definition is factual and independent of policy choices and allows to handle complex cases of causality in ethical decision making applications.
+Section \ref{sec:Actual_cause} offers a more comprehensive description of the actual causality definition proposed in \citep{sarmiento_action_2022-1}.
+This definition is factual and independent of policy choices and allows to handle complex cases of causality in ethical decision-making applications.
+Section \ref{sec:Logic_program} presents the translation from our actual causality definition into logic programming, while stating the soundness and completeness Theorems.
 Finally, we conclude and give some perspectives in Section \ref{sec:conclude}.
+Proofs of the Theorem and Propositions are given in Appendix.
+This paper is an extended version of \citep{sarmiento_action_2022-1} in which the significant new elements are: the discussion in Section \ref{sec:Probleme}, the example on pollution used throughout the article, Propositions \ref{pro:direct_NESS_literal} to \ref{pro:non_unicity} which characterise our causal relations definitions, a more comprehensive description of the causality definitions, and a translation from our actual causality definition into logic programming which we prove to be sound and complete in Theorems \ref{the:complete_and_sound} to \ref{the:complete_and_sound_2}.